jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

 ## Detection Reliability

 In many frames of the project video, the above method does a pretty good job at detecting cars, including detecting cars on the opposite side of the median.
+Detecting windows are shown below in red.

 ![Clean Detection 1][clean_det1_img]